Smiley Smile: Reappraisal

 Smiley Smile has since become a cult and critical favorite in the Beach Boys' catalog.
 In biographer Peter Ames Carlin's estimation, "the album's reputation improved with hindsight", particularly after the release of "stripped-down warts-and-all albums" by other artists, including Bob Dylan (John Wesley Harding, 1967) and the Beatles (The Beatles, 1968).
 Writing in 1971, Melody Makers Richard Williams referred to Smiley Smile as "The Great Undiscovered Pop Album", one that had been "either ignored or dismissed by the reviewers."
 The album's prevailing negative response mellowed after the record was reissued in 1974 – the same year that the staff of NME ranked it as the 62nd greatest album of all time.

-Since the mid-1970s, the album has developed a following that appreciates the distinct qualities of its low-fidelity production, positioning it as an essential entry in Wilson's oeuvre.
+Since the mid-1970s, the album has developed a following that appreciates its low-fidelity production and considers it an essential entry in Wilson's oeuvre.
 It is considered a masterwork among fans of lo-fi art.
 Reviewing the album for AllMusic, Richie Unterberger called it a "rather nifty, if rather slight, effort that's plenty weird".
 Spencer Owen of Pitchfork deemed it "a near-masterpiece.
 Without any awareness of Smiles existence, this album could have been a contemporary classic ... and although the album isn't anywhere close to the sonic revolution that Sgt.
 Pepper had already brought, Wilson's innovative production and arrangements still bring out the best in every single track."
 Blenders Douglas Wolk called it "the Boys' psychedelic album — joltingly spare, druggy and funny, with the most gorgeous harmonies of their career."